viv-la-code/code-study/README.md

 This is a repo for code problems and solutions for the unofficial Viv Labs, Inc. code study group.

 # Setup
-I recommend you fork this repo and add it as a remote so you have your code saved for your future reference.
+I recommend you fork this repo and add it as a remote so you have your code preserved on your own github even should something happen to the main repository.

 ## Forked setup (recommended)
 1. Fork this repo